 Another useful travel beauty packing tip: powders.
 Not only are they 3-1-1 compliant (so you can take as many as you like in your carry-on), but they’re also practical in other ways.
 “Powder not only gives you coverage, but it also gives you SPF protection and it can absorb excess oil,” Schlip says.
 Be sure to pick a product that is buildable, like a compact powder, so that you can reapply.
 Before leaving the terminal, you can make a quick stop in the restroom to touch up with powder foundation, bronzer, and blush.
 Other products that come in powder form include dry shampoo and sunscreen.
 Look towards the brand Subtl Beauty, which makes stackable makeup sets.

 Relying on free hotel amenities for your travel beauty routine can save you a lot of packing space, but be sure to bring necessities hotels might skimp on.
 “I’ve been noticing more hotels only provide shampoo or a terrible shampoo/conditioner hybrid these days,” SmarterTravel’s Caroline Morse Teel says.
 “I hate being caught without it, so I refill one of these travel bottles with my favorite conditioner just in case.”

 Travel Beauty Tip: Don’t Forget About Your Physical Health

 Wash your hands with soap and water, especially before you apply makeup.
 Not only will this help you avoid getting sick on vacation, but it’ll also keep your skin looking fresh and breakout-free.
 And while this tip may seem basic, it can often be a challenge to find a reasonably clean sink with soap in places like buses, subways, and at germy tourist attractions.
 For those moments, make sure you have a small bottle of hand sanitizer readily available.
-During cold and flu season, take extra precautions when disinfecting your airplane seat and avoid touching your face as much as possible.
+Take the time to disinfect your airplane seat as soon as you sit down and avoid touching your face as much as possible.

 More from SmarterTravel: